Polytope Scheduling with Groups: Unified Models and Optimal Guarantees: An Optimal Algorithm for Non-Clairvoyant PSP-G

 The first equality follows from the first KKT condition and the last equality follows from the third KKT condition.
 Hence we conclude with the lemma. \end{proof}

-\textbf{LP Relaxation\ } For the analysis of a solution to PSP-G obtained by PF with respect to an optimal solution, we use the following time-indexed LP relaxation~\eqref{TimeIndexLP}, which builds upon the mean busy time relaxation, similar to previous analyses of PF~\cite{JLM25,DBLP:journals/jacm/ImKM18}, and incorporates an additional strengthening constraint as has been proposed in the context of open shop scheduling~\cite{DBLP:journals/jal/QueyranneS02}, and has been used for related machine scheduling with groups~\cite{DBLP:conf/approx/00010021}.
+To relate PF with an optimal solution to PSP-G, we use the following time-indexed LP relaxation~\eqref{TimeIndexLP}, which builds upon the mean busy time relaxation, similar to previous analyses of PF~\cite{JLM25,DBLP:journals/jacm/ImKM18}.
+It incorporates an additional strengthening constraint proposed in the context of open shop scheduling~\cite{DBLP:journals/jal/QueyranneS02}, and has been used for related machine scheduling with groups~\cite{DBLP:conf/approx/00010021}.
+The variables $x_{j,t}$ ($x_{S,t}$) indicate which fraction of a job (group) is done during time $(t,t+1]$.

-The variables $x_{j,t}$ (resp. $x_{S,t}$) indicate which fraction of a job (resp.\ group) is done during time $[t,t+1]$.
 Constraint~\eqref{TimeIndexLP:prefix-bound} is based on precedence-constrained LP relaxations~\cite{DBLP:conf/icalp/0001G0019}, ensuring that at any time $t$, the fraction of a group that has been done up to time $t$ is at most that of any job in the group.
-For ease of exposition, we further restrict the solution to run at a machine of speed $\frac{1}{\kappa}$ by strengthening the right-hand side of~\eqref{TimeIndexLP:polytope} for some fixed $\kappa \geq 1$.
+For ease of exposition, we restrict the solution to run at a machine of speed $\frac{1}{\kappa}$ by strengthening the right-hand side of~\eqref{TimeIndexLP:polytope} for some fixed $\kappa \geq 1$.
 Since completion times scale with the machine speed, the optimal value of~\eqref{TimeIndexLP} is at most $\kappa \cdot \opt$.

-\textbf{Dual Fitting Analysis\ } We proceed with a dual fitting analysis.
-To this end, we consider the dual program of the aforementioned modified LP relaxation, which can be written as follows.
+We next fit the dual of this LP, which can written as follows.